Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

    ample and essentially free.
 2. Point `useCanvasPreview` and `drawRoomHandlers` at it, falling back to the current `exportBoundingBoxImage` when the cache/overview isn't warm.
-3. Leave the clone-canvas callers as-is (or feed them the same content bitmap captured at snapshot time) — a true off-thread render of *cloned* objects would need images shipped to the worker (F3-B), which isn't worth it for a thumbnail.
+3. Leave the explicit 1080px save action as-is.
+Autosave already takes the low-memory path and no longer constructs a clone canvas.

 Not implemented this turn: it is a user-facing image path (gallery + lobby thumbnails) and the overview→thumbnail mapping (padding, bounds) needs a live